I’m sure you heard the term before; you are not alone, many of us wonder what phantom power is.

 Phantom Power is an electrical current (usually 48V) traveling through an XLR cable and reaching a condenser microphone that needs this current to work.
 Without phantom power, 98% of condenser microphones will not work.

-Those are the simple words for it; we are about to take you on a deep journey to every aspect of this technology.
+Those are the simple words for it; we are about to take you on a deep journey to every aspect of this technology including the true definition and meaning of phantom power.
 Read on and learn everything you always wanted to know about what phantom power is.

 Take a look at my video on phantom power.